Roles of Countries of Origin: Phase III

 A migrant worker at a rubber plantation in Surat Thani, Thailand (Photo: Raks Thai Foundation)

 As the project began in 2020, the COVID-19 pandemic swept across the world, and migrant workers experienced significant upheaval given their limited access to healthcare, lack of job security and precarious immigration status.
 In particular, migrant workers’ experiences during the global healthcare crisis highlighted the longstanding gaps in the role of countries of origin in protecting and supporting their overseas nationals.
 With this in mind, MMN expanded the scope of the project to monitor the responses of key stakeholders in countries of origin and make timely intervention to advocate more robust assistance for migrants during this period.
+Click here to learn more about GMS migrants during the COVID-19 pandemic.

 Key Activities